Source: https://bit.ly/2udpcIj Photographer: Omid Mozaffari Public Domain Image

 Spider Tailed Viper Distribution, Habitat, and Ecology

-Though the Spider Tailed Viper kills its prey with venom, the relative potency of its venom has never been studied.
+Finally, although the Spider Tailed Viper kills its prey with venom, the relative potency of its venom has never been studied.
+It therefore remains unknown if it represents a danger to man.
+Thankfully, both for it and humans, it is rarely encountered by human beings.